 Should a school’s legal status influence the school you choose for your child?
 Are you considering switching?
-This article summarises the practical differences between an independent school, maintained school and an academy.
+This article summarises the practical differences between an independent school, a state maintained school and an academy.

-An independent school is independent of state financing and control.
+An independent or private school is independent of state financing and control.
+It owns its land, buildings, and assets.
 It is free to choose its own curriculum, teaching hours, staff hiring policy and admissions policy.
-It also appoints its own board of governors, trustees or directors.
+And it can appoint its own board of governors, trustees, or directors.
 About 50% are charitable trusts and the other 50% are for-profit companies.

 But an independent school is not a free-for-all educational Wild West.
 It is expected to maintain certain standards, adhere to guidelines, and is inspected by Ofsted/ISI to ensure compliance.
 Standards will include curriculum content, quality of leadership, suitability of staff, pupil safety and welfare, and complaints handling.